ubccr/ccr-examples/containers/2_ApplicationSpecific/R-Rocker_Project/SLURM_ARM64_EXAMPLE.md

 >     ub-hpc         ccradmintest   tkewtest                      	arm64,class,debug,eai-test,general-compute,industry,scavenger,viz
 > ```

-So my test account has access to the "arm64" partition using the account "ccradmintest"
+The second field in the Slurm account name, so my test account has access to the "arm64" partition using the account "ccradmintest"

 ```
 cat slurm_ARM64_example.bash